ayushsaklani-min/Linera_oracle/README.md

 - **Cross-chain messaging**: Providers communicate directly without intermediaries
 - **Event streaming**: Real-time price updates to subscribers
 - **Sub-second finality**: Instant price aggregation

 ---

+## Why This Is Only Possible on Linera

+SynapseNet is not just deployed on Linera — it is **architected around Linera's microchains**.

+On traditional blockchains:
+- All oracles compete for the same global state
+- Aggregation becomes slow and expensive
+- Cross-oracle coordination requires off-chain trust

+Linera enables a new oracle design:

+-  **One microchain per oracle provider**
+-  **Direct cross-chain messaging for aggregation**
+-  **Sub-second finality for real-time prices**
+-  **Event streaming instead of polling**
+-  **Clean separation of providers, aggregator, and consumers**

+Without Linera's microchains, this architecture would either be:
+- Too slow
+- Too expensive
+- Or too centralized

+---